Gustavollema/gustavollema/README.md

-- 🔭 Eu ainda não trabalho na área de programação, mas estou me apaixonando por Front-End
-- 🌱 Estudando Javascript e lógica de programação
+🔭 I still don't work in the programming area, but I'm falling in love with Front-End 🌱 Studying Javascript and programming logic
-- 😍 Tenho noções básicas de JS, HTML e CSS
+😍 I have basic knowledge of JS, HTML and CSS -->
 -->

 <div>